Arduino: LCD with SPLC780D1 003A Driver (Liquid Crystal Library)

 German uses the Greek beta for the ß (sharp s):

-Some languages use diacritic marks (acutes, grave...) on letters which are not available in the character ROM but are replaced with plain letters:
+Some languages use diacritic marks (acutes, grave...) on letters which are not available in the character ROM but you can replace them with plain letters:

 The French and Italian LCD examples show very clear, that the support of small letters is better than for capital letters: